kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 ### Pushshift - Gathering data

-It turns out that PRAW is fairly limited and the [Pushshift API](https://github.com/pushshift/api) is more powerful than it.
+It turns out that PRAW is fairly limited and the [Pushshift API](https://github.com/pushshift/api) is more powerful.
 There is a wrapper for this API called [PSAW](https://github.com/dmarx/psaw).
 PSAW and PRAW interact with each other nicely: if you pass a PRAW `Reddit` instance to PSAW's `PushShiftAPI` class, pushshift gathers the IDs you want but then returns PRAW objects.